The following links can be used to view Council meeting agendas, minutes, and reports:

-All Council meetings are chaired by the Mayor, or in her absence, by the Deputy Mayor.
+All Council meetings are chaired by the Deputy Mayor, or in his absence, a delegated member of Council.
 Council meetings are open to the public unless Council moves in-camera to discuss personnel, legal, or private matters.

 Agenda packages are available 4 days prior to the regular Council meeting as shown above.

 Minutes are taken by administrative staff and are posted as draft versions once they have been prepared.
 The minutes then get approved at the following meeting and are then signed and posted on our website for public viewing, replacing the draft versions.